 BUT – I believe that one of the reasons that you visit me here is not only to be inspired, but also to get decorating advice.
 If you’ll look my archives, you’ll see that I have oodles and oodles of blog posts about the various aspects of decorating your home.

-In other words, let’s talk about how you can decorate your home for fall in a tasteful manner so that your home doesn’t scream “it’s fall y’all!”, but is still a reflection of this beautiful season.
+In other words, let’s talk about how you can decorate your home so that your home doesn’t scream “it’s fall y’all!”, but is still a reflection of this beautiful, cozy season.

 TASTEFUL FALL DECORATING DO’S:

 Using these fall decorating “do’s” will not only give you a home that’s tastefully decorated for fall, but will give you a home that is sophisticated, relaxed and cozy.

 Celebrate the arrival of fall right on your front porch with a beautiful wreath on your front door.
 Fall wreaths don’t have to be filled with fall elements such as acorns, pinecone or pumpkins.

 Instead, fill your wreath with foliage in seasonal colors.
 You can get as elaborate as you want at your entryway, but honestly, a simple wreath is very tasteful, will take center stage and sets the tone for the rest of your home.

 Do exercise restraint.
 Seasonal decor items don’t have to be fall-specific.
 Tasteful decorating for fall is all about strategically using accents.
 For example:

 - Keep the same decorative bowl and planter on your coffee table, but fill it with a fabulous mum instead of the greenery that was in place during the summer.

 - Side tables make a good spot to replace summer greenery or florals in a vase with fall foliage.